Marines Order Additional Amphibious Combat Vehicles

 Capability Enhancements

-Probably should have led with this section, honestly.
+Probably should have led in this section, frankly.
 The new batch isn’t just more of the same — it incorporates lessons from operational testing in the Pacific.
 Improved swim motors give better maneuverability in rough seas, which is the kind of upgrade you absolutely need when the mission is getting Marines from ship to shore in the Western Pacific.

 Marines who’ve used the ACV have good things to say about the protected troop compartment and integrated comms systems.
 These vehicles are replacing the aging AAV-7 amphibious tractors, which were long overdue for retirement.
 I’ve seen those old AAVs up close.
 They served well, but their time was up.